webyrd/clpset-environment-experiments/relational-interp/README.md

   Revisit my experiments combining shallow and deep mk-in-mk embeddings.

+* revisit NBE using this representation of environments

+* revisit relational abstract interpretation, since CLP(Set) also seems handy for simulating gensym

 * implement a call-by-name and/or call-by-value version of the interpreter, and explore how lazy we can be at the language semantics level when combined with lazy constraints such as